unazed/python-one-liners/notes.md

 - i conjecture that ∀code ∃line ∈ python: (|line| = 1)
 - it appears that some people don't like short code
 - running out of ideas on a project i made because i was running out of ideas
+- this shit actually takes cold dead blood and hard sweat to produce